 Cardinal Ippolito rented the Orsini palace at Monte Giordano, but he stayed at Villa d'Este most of the year and Ligorio designed a series of fountains inside the palace for the wet days.
 They are aligned along a corridor behind the communicating rooms which receives light from the main courtyard.
-The decoration of the fountains and of the ceiling of the corridor was similar to that of fountains and grottoes at Villa Adriana, the villa which was built by Emperor Hadrian three miles from Tivoli, the ruins of which were studied and described by Ligorio.
+The decoration of the fountains and of the ceiling of the corridor was partly based on that of the ruins of Villa Adriana, which was built by Emperor Hadrian three miles from Tivoli, which were studied and described by Ligorio.

 Eventually Cardinal Ippolito ran short of money and had to ask his nephew Duke Alfonso II to help him.
 His relations with the French court weakened and his nephew Cardinal Luigi, whom he had helped to become cardinal, was only interested in inheriting his possessions.
 Ippolito concentrated his efforts on the completion of Villa d'Este where he passed away in December 1572.

-Cardinal Luigi d'Este bequeathed the villa to his brother Alfonso, Duke of Ferrara.
+Cardinal Luigi d'Este bequeathed the villa to his brother Alfonso II, Duke of Ferrara.
 Following the death of Alfonso in 1597, Ferrara was annexed to the Papal State.
 The Este retained Modena and Reggio until 1860, but their importance in Italian matters was very limited.
 Cardinal Alessandro d'Este was appointed governor of Tivoli in 1599 and he lived at Villa d'Este, but over time the Este stripped the palace of the works of art which embellished it.
-In 1844 Rev. Jeremiah Donovan described the past of the palace as "now nearly obliterated, the edifice being deserted and falling into ruin."

 At the beginning of the XXth century William Dean Howells was tempted to buy it for thirty thousand dollars, but eventually in 1918 Villa d'Este was acquired by the Italian State.
 It was the beginning of a long process of restoration which was recognized in 2001 by the inclusion of Villa d'Este in the UNESCO Heritage list.